Has your dog managed to back their way out of every dog harness you’ve ever bought?

 We feel for you, because not only is this extremely frustrating, but it can be a big safety issue when you are out in public and around traffic.

-To save you frustration, money and increase the safety of your dog harness, we’ve found the best escape proof dog harness to keep escape artists dogs from escaping.
+To save you frustration, money and increase the safety of your dog harness, we’ve found the best dog harnesses that aim to keep escape artists dogs from escaping.

-When we say escape proof, what we mean is that this harness is as escape resistant as a harness can get.
-No product is 100% escape proof – your dog could chew through a harness for example which can’t really be prevented.
+When we say escape proof, what we mean is that a harness might be as escape resistant as a harness can get.
+No product is 100% escape proof.

 But, we’re sure these options will be useful to many people.